The Former First and Third Class Pool

 The Isolation Ward

 The Isolation Ward aboard the Queen Mary is a hotbed of spiritual energy.
 It was used to treat ill and injured passengers during the ship’s luxury cruise days, as well as during World War II.
-This area is where the John Pedder passed away, as he was brought up from the engine room and died here a short while after.
 Some of my intuitive impressions in this area have centered on former WWII soldiers, as many of them were treated here for various injuries.
 There have also been sightings of a former doctor and nurse, probably residual energy from when the ship sailed.
 As with other hotspot areas, the Isolation Ward is ripe with disembodied voices, apparition sightings, phantom smells and various cold spots.
 It has been theorized that cold spots can be indicative of spiritual energy, as entities draw the energy from the environment.
-Many people who visit this area complain of transient pain in their body, which may be due to entities communicating to us how they were injured or what body part was injured or ill.
+Many people who visit this area complain of transient pain in their body, which may be a way spiritual energies relay how they were injured or ill.
 I have experienced headaches and pain in my extremities while investigating this area.

 R Deck Forward